OneKey-Network/addressability-framework/dsp-api.md

 existing ecosystem.
 Thus, it is, in most cases, a sub-component of existing communication protocols like OpenRTB.
 This document introduces API contracts with field names and types for this data.
 It is followed each time by a concrete example in JSON.
-However, as it is difficult to find a one-size-fits-all solution for an existing defragmented ecosystem, the formats and the transports can be subject to adaptation.
-For instance, if the Transmissions are integrated in an OpenRTB implementation in Protobuf, then it is possible to use Protobuf for the format of the Transmissions.
+However, as it is difficult to find a one-size-fits-all solution for an existing fragmented ecosystem, the formats on.
+For instance, if the
+Transmissions are integrated in an OpenRTB implementation in Protobuf, then it is possible to use Protobuf for the format of the Transmissions.